 To add an image field, check the box on the image field and paste the image URL or click on the thumbnail and upload/select a photo.
 A little gray box will appear on all Org Chart shapes as an image placeholder.

 Note: To add an image to a select few org chart boxes, you will need to use hotspots and layers, or otherwise add the image next to the org chart shape.

 Re-standardize the layout of the chart if you have manually moved the boxes out of place by clicking "Clean up layout.'

-To change the position of an employee and their supervisor, hover over the area to the right of an employee's name until you see little double ended arrows.
+To change the position of an employee and their supervisor, hover over the area to the right of an employee's name in the pop-up context panel's bulleted list until you see little double ended arrows.
 Drag the arrows to the desired position.

 Change spacing between org chart elements by opening the context panel and choosing a different view to display.

 Change an employee's position by clicking and dragging the element.